JozefLipovsky/spm-kit/README.md

 SUBCOMMANDS:
-  bootstrap-project       Initializes a new, modular Swift Package Manager (SPM) based project. add-module              Adds a module to the current SPM project.
+  bootstrap-project       Initializes a new, modular Swift Package Manager (SPM) based project. add-module              Adds a module to the current SPM project. add-target-dependencies Adds dependencies to an existing target in the current SPM project.

   See 'spm-kit help <subcommand>' for detailed help.
 ```